SPARCS-Mission/CDH/docs/zephyr/gpio.md

 4. The LED should start blinking immediately after flashing.

 ## Test Procedure 🧪
-- Observed the LED behavior on the board.
+- Observe the LED behavior on the board.
-- Tested changing the blink interval by modifying `#define SLEEP_TIME` in `src/main.c` (e.g., from 1000 ms to 100 ms) and rebuilding/flashing.
+- Change the blink interval by modifying `#define SLEEP_TIME` in `src/main.c` (e.g., from 1000 ms to 100 ms) and rebuilding/flashing.
-- Verified that the LED blinked faster with the reduced delay.
+- Verifiy that the LED blinked faster with the reduced delay.
-- Observed LED state via UART/console output.
+- Observe LED state via UART/console output.

 ## Test Results 📊
 - The LED blinked at a steady 1-second interval as expected.